JorisPaarde/my-vegan-recipes/README.md

 Pagination:
 https://gist.github.com/mozillazg/69fb40067ae6d80386e10e105e6803c9

-added html select field has no id since there will be lots added.
+The html select field added in the javascript code has no id since there will be multiple intances added.